Developing and Nurturing the Whole Child

 As a Catholic School, living out the Gospel Values, at St. Wulstan’s, we believe that it is our role and duty as educators to develop the whole child, academically and socially, to ensure that they have all the skills they need to reach their full potential.

-We have many different groups for children to develop their social and emotional and behavioural skills which are led and run by a highly skilled Teaching Assistant.
+We have many different groups for children to develop their social and emotional and behavioural skills which are led and run by our highly skilled Level 3 Teaching Assistant, Miss Burrows.

 Research shows that a child is able to learn best when they have strong self-esteem, a sense of belonging and resilience.
 Nurture groups offer a short-term focused intervention which addresses barriers to learning arising from social or emotional difficulties.